Total-Jeopardy/flutter-mvvm-template/README.md

 Network logging

-Body logging (disabled by default in prod)
+Body logging (off by default in prod)

-How to Start a New App
+🚀 Starting a New App

-Click “Use this template” on GitHub
+Click Use this template on GitHub

-Rename package / app identifiers
+Rename app/package identifiers

 Set base URL via --dart-define

-Create feature modules under modules/
+Add features under modules/

 Build UI + ViewModels

-You should not touch core infrastructure.
+👉 You should not touch core infrastructure.

-What You Change Per App
+✏️ What You Change Per App

-Base URL (API_BASE_URL)
+API_BASE_URL

-Flavor (FLAVOR)
+FLAVOR

-Feature modules inside modules/
+Feature modules (modules/*)

 Endpoints, DTOs, mappers

-UI and navigation destinations
+UI & navigation destinations

-What You Must NOT Change
+🚫 What You Must NOT Change

 These are template primitives: